 God desires to strengthen our faith in these desert times.
 He longs for us to persevere, trusting Him for direction, protection, provision.
 He desires that we yield to His sovereign rule in our lives.
 If we believe God for who He is, we will develop a steadfast, enduring faith in Him in our wilderness trek.
 It is in following hard after God that our spirit finds its home… for He is our Home.

 “My presence will go with you, and I will give you rest.” – Exodus 33:14

 We may be wilderness wanderers at times in our lives.
-The more vast the desert, the deeper our faith will grow if we do not give up.
+The vaster the desert, the deeper our faith will grow if we do not give up.
 God’s oasis awaits us at our wilderness journey’s end.
 He draws us with His everlasting love.
-It is an oasis of rest, of compassion, of hope.
+It is an oasis of rest… of compassion… of hope.